-2MCE is both a community service of Charles Sturt University and a major teaching/practical training resource for the School Of Communication and Creative Industries.
+2MCE is both a community service of Charles Sturt University and a major teaching/practical training resource for the School Of Information and Communication Studies.
 Students studying broadcast journalism, theatre, advertising and media production, or from any course across the University can make use of the station's resources for their coursework as well as volunteer to host their own program, or assist in the production of others.

 All proposals are reviewed by the Programming Sub-Committee in line with 2MCE's Aims, as well as the Community Broadcasting Codes of Practice, the Broadcasting Services Act and other relevant legislation.

 If you have any questions or would like to discuss this further, we'd love to hear from you.
 Contact us at 2MCE@csu.edu.au

 2MCE is managed by Lisa McLean [lmclean at csu.edu.au] (Station Manager) with administrative support from Rhonda Hill [rhhill at csu.edu.au) and Adam Thompson [adthompson at csu.edu.au] providing production support.
 Technical support is provided by Gary Sweetnam, Specialist Technician from the Faculty of Arts and Education Technical Team.

 Developed at what was then Mitchell College of Advanced Education by dedicated staff, students and members of the community, 2MCE began broadcasting full-time in May 1976.

 2MCE includes two studios in building 1433 being the main On-Air studios, and separate news studios for National Radio News.
 The Administrative Centre of 2MCE/NRN is housed in building 1434 along with two smaller recording studios, volunteer lounge and meeting space.

 In our operations, we adhere to to the Codes of Practice developed through the Community Broadcasting Association of Australia.
 All Station Workers sign the 2MCE Station Worker's Code of Conduct which outlines their rights and obligations,